AbdomenAtlas-8K: Annotating 8,000 CT Volumes for Multi-Organ Segmentation in Three Weeks: Experiment Result

 \subsection{Attention Map and Annotation Evaluation}

-Our attention map is evaluated on 40 cases of the JHH (\textit{privite}) dataset across eight target organs.
-The radiologist annotation viability is evaluated on 20 cases in CHAOS~\cite{valindria2018multi} dataset.
-To evaluate the quality of the attention map generated by our task flow in \S\ref{sec:error_detection}, two metrics are used: Sensitivity = TP / (TP + FN), and precision = TP / (TP + FP).
-Component-wise metrics can evaluate attention map performance more efficiently than pixel-wise metrics.
-In this approach, the attention map is divided into components, and each component is evaluated based on whether it overlaps with the corresponding component in a benchmark attention map. \figureautorefname~\ref{fig:metrics} shows the benchmark attention map and our attention map.
+\textbf{Evaluation of attention map}.
+Our attention map is evaluated on 1,000 CT volumes of the JHH dataset~\cite{xia2022felix}, which is not included in the training process.
+The evaluation is performed across the eight target organs.
+Once an error is detected, it counts as a hit; otherwise, as a miss.
+To evaluate the quality of the attention map, two metrics are used: Sensitivity = TP / (TP + FN) and precision = TP / (TP + FP), where a true positive (TP) means the attention map found real mistakes the AI made; a false negative (FN) means it missed some of the AI's mistakes; and a false positive (FP) means it found mistakes where the AI was actually right.
+Sensitivity and precision are all calculated at the volume (a group of voxels) level rather than the voxel level.
+We chose sensitivity and precision because this experiment is designed to evaluate an error detection task rather than a segmentation task (comparing the boundary of attention maps and error regions).
+They can measure how well the attention maps detect the real error regions and whether the errors being detected are real errors, respectively.
 The results of the attention map evaluation are presented in \tableautorefname~\ref{tab:metrics}.
-The mean values of sensitivity and precision metrics for our attention maps, with respect to eight target organs, are 0.78 and 0.83.
-These results suggest that our attention map effectively captures the regions of benchmark attention maps, demonstrating a high degree of accuracy in identifying prediction errors.
+The mean values of sensitivity and precision metrics for our attention maps, with respect to eight target organs, are 0.93$\pm$0.17 and 0.81$\pm$0.22. \figureautorefname~\ref{fig:metrics} shows the error regions and our attention map.
+These results suggest that our attention map effectively captures the false positives and false negatives in error regions, demonstrating a high degree of accuracy in identifying prediction errors.

-\figureautorefname~\ref{fig:finetune}(a) compares the pseudo labels and annotator-revised labels, which are subsequently adopted as the new benchmark.
-The model is fine-tuned using the revised labels, The revised 20 cases in the CHAOS dataset were partitioned into 15 training and five validation subsets and subjected to fine-tuning for a total of 30 epochs, resulting in the attainment of the DSC scores.
-The improved prediction accuracy, as demonstrated in \figureautorefname~\ref{fig:finetune}(b), provides evidence for the efficacy and robustness of our annotation procedure.